 We should also fast (i.e. completely stop eating) occasionally to let our gut

 The body heals itself far better than any pill or procedure if we get out of the way

 and let it.

-How much you eat is important, too.
+How much we eat is important, too.
 The issue is calorie density.

 Calorie density is the number of calories in a bite of a particular food.

-Calorie-dense foods were not part of our ancestors' diets and they trick our satiety
+Calorie-dense foods were not part of our ancestors' diets.

 The best way to avoid this trap is to start meals with low calorie-dense foods --

 lots of them -- so we're nearly full by the time we get to the dense stuff.

 A goal of plant-based diets is 15-18% of calories from fats.